mattobrien415/blog/content/sport/sport_005.md

 I recommend to anyone at any level to add the Half A Donut Method to their shadowboxing and sparring.
 It's too easy, it makes too much sense, and it's got a ton of bang for the buck.

 Once you start to catch on, you see it happening all over the place.
 Here's Mayweather doing something similar versus Canelo:

 ![mayweather](https://github.com/mobbSF/blog/blob/master/images/fosberry/mayweather.png?raw=true)

-Thanks for reading this far; I hope it was worth it...and hope folks, no matter what level, feel comfortable thinking critically about training.
+Thanks for reading this far; I hope it was worth it...and hope folks, no matter what level at your training you may be, feel comfortable thinking critically about what you do in the gym.
 Please comment below!